Sara Sara

 Sara Sara is a 5505 m volcano lying between Lake Parinacochas and the Ocoña River in Peru.
-It is situated in the Parinacochas Province and the Paucar del Sara Sara Province.
+It is situated in the provinces of Parinacochas and Paucar del Sara Sara.
 The volcano formed during the Pleistocene during four different stages of volcanic activity, which constructed a volcanic edifice with an oval outline consisting of lava flows and lava domes.
 The volcano was glaciated during the last glacial maximum; it may still feature glaciers.
 The last eruption was about 14,000 years ago and future eruptions are possible.
 The volcano was worshipped by the local population, and an Inca mummy of a 15-year old girl was found on the summit by archaeologists.

 Geography and geomorphology

 Sara Sara lies within the Cordillera Ampato sub-range of the Andes.
-Administratively, it is located in the Parinacochas and Paucar del Sara Sara Provinces of the Ayacucho Region, Peru.
+Administratively, it is located in the Parinacochas and Paucar del Sara Sara provinces of the Ayacucho Region, Peru.
 The town of Pausa lies 12 km away from the volcano, and agriculture occurs in the valleys of the area.
 A disused road passes over the southern flank of the volcano and reaches an elevation of 4600 m.

 The volcano is 5505 m high and has an oval outline; the summit lies at the southern end of a north-northwest-south-southeast trending summit ridge.
 It consists of a complex of lava domes and lava flows superposed on older stratovolcanoes and has a total volume of 20–25 km3, with the edifice rising about 1 km above the surrounding terrain.
 The vents are aligned in north-northeast-south-southwest direction and are accompanied by lateral lava domes.
 These vents were the source of lava flows and block-and-ash flows generated by the collapse of lava domes.
 Thick ash deposits underlie viscous lava flows that define the "Mollebamba Volcanics" and reach lengths of 15 km.
 A pyroclastic cone of recent age is found on the mountain and a recent lava flow descends the eastern flank.
 The western flank is heavily eroded.
 West of the volcano is Lake Parinacochas to its east is the Ocoña River.